-In 1916 Sellers platted the eastern half of University Heights, constructing a ground mounted water tank near the corner of what would become Carlisle and Coal to serve the new addition.
-Eventually, the private water system was replaced by the City system and a house was constructed around the water tank which was turned into its living room.
+In 1916 Sellers platted the eastern half of University Heights, constructing a water tank near the corner of what would become Carlisle Blvd and Coal Ave to serve the new addition.
+Eventually, the private water system was replaced by a City system and a house was constructed around the water tank which was turned into its living room.
 The house still stands at 319 Carlisle SE.
 Museum of Albuquerque PA1980.061.139, 1/1938

 Monte Vista Addition was platted by William Leverett Sr. in 1926.
 This addition lies on sloping ground which was prone to flooding from Campus wash, roughly aligned with what is now called Campus Blvd.
 Because of the unusual site Leverett hired S.R.
 DeBoer, a Denver planner.
 He conceived a plan which abandoned the traditional grid pattern, substituting a series of curving streets which would deliver monsoonal flows over streets to Campus Blvd.
 This maximized the land available for development while minimizing the threat of flooding.

-Monte Vista Elemenatary as it appeared in 1946.
+Monte Vista Elementary as it appeared in 1946.
 The Albuquerque Museum Photo Archives